google/jsonapi/README.md

 #### `relation`

 ```
-`jsonapi:"relation,<key name in relationships hash>"`
+`jsonapi:"relation,<key name in relationships hash>,<optional: omitempty>"`
 ```

 Relations are struct fields that represent a one-to-one or one-to-many relationship with other structs.
 JSON API will traverse the graph of relationships and marshal or unmarshal records.
 The first argument must be, `relation`, and the second should be the name of the relationship, used as the key in the `relationships` hash for the record.
+The optional third argument is `omitempty` - if present will prevent non existent to-one and to-many from being serialized.

 ## Methods Reference